GuusKemperman/GuusKemperman.github.io/_posts/2024-10-09-optimisations.md

 ![](/img/projects/y2/coral/W7_ForLoopGraph.png)

-The total performance improvement was 718.87%.
-I spend around two days on optimisation.
+The total performance improvement was 718.87%, achieved over the course of two days.

 I went from O(N) to O(1), which allows for the execution of much larger functions.